Manuscript Submission

 The following are examples of references:

 Rai, Shirin.
 2002.
 Gender and Political Economy of Development: From Nationalism to Globalisation.
-London: Polity.
+Polity.

 With original date.